vita-student-projects/2dhumanposeestimation_gr1/README.md

 As all trained backbones provided by OpenPifPaf are convolutional networks, we tried to explore a transformer-based backbone.
 More specifically, we opted for Swin [2], a state-of-the-art general purpose vision transformer.

-We explored [HRFormer](https://github.com/HRNet/HRFormer) initially, but due to integration issues and inactivity from the author since 2021, we stuck to the ready-to-train Swin backbone instead.
+We initially explored [HRFormer](https://github.com/HRNet/HRFormer), but due to integration issues and inactivity from the author since 2021, we stuck to the ready-to-train Swin backbone instead.

 ### Pruning ShuffleNet and ResNet